Data Exporting, Sharing, and Integrations

 Contact Record API (Application Programming Interface)

 Similar to our Resource API, this solution requires the assistance of a technical person on your side.
-This is a service that securely transmits your contact record data to a third-party restful API/web hook as those records are created or updated in iCarol, allowing for near real-time sharing of your contact record data.
+The Contact Record API is used by iCarol customers to improve continuity of care, contribute data to partner dashboards, and more.
+This service securely transmits your Contact Record data to a third-party restful API/web hook as those records are created or updated in iCarol, allowing for near real-time sharing of your Contact Record data.
 Customers could have that data automatically pushed into another program, if that other program has such capabilities.
-The Contact Record API is used by iCarol customers to improve continuity of care, contribute data to partner dashboards, and more.
+Once a Contact Record is created in your iCarol system, your partners can also use the API to update those Contact Records with additional data they may have to contribute, such as outcomes, updates on client status, and more.

 Learn more about the Contact Record API.